 Post-Enrollment

-*Post-enrollment is not available for completion of course bundles
+*Post-Enrollment is not available for completion of Course Bundles.

 Prerequisites vs. Post-Enrollments